opinonfischer/PersonalWebsiteOpinon/content/event/NAFEMS2021/index.md

 #  postcode: '94305'
 #  country: United States

-Presentation Title: "NAFEMS' Today’s Opportunities and Challenges of Data Science in Engineering"
+Presentation Title: NAFEMS' Today’s Opportunities and Challenges of Data Science in Engineering
 abstract: "This event was a live panel discussion with members of the [Engineering Data Science Working Group] (http://https://www.nafems.org/community/working-groups/engineering-data-science/community/) and follows on from the recent 'AI (ML) in Engineering Design: Its Status and Readiness for its panel discussion at the NAFEMS World Congress 2021."
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.